Often I have been told I should be in movies,

 of course i can hit a high g.

-of course i’m a painter
+of course i’m a painter, and the next

 thing I know, they’re plunking me down in front of an easel, watching